rabdallah-99/library-system/README.md

     1.2 <b id=C3> My approach </b> <br>
            <p> My application is a library system for a school which has a single user (librarian).<br>
       It has implemented CRUD by giving the ability to ADD, READ, UPDATE, DELETE any of the items that builds the system like books, authors, ...etc, which will be explained as below.<br>
-      The application statisfy "CRUD" functionality by having the following capabilities.
+      The application statisfy "CRUD" functionality by having the following capabilities. <br>
         - Add Book , Add Category, Add Author, Add Borrower and Add transaction(Borrow book) all these statisfy "Create". <br>
         - Display books, Display Categories, Display Authors, Display Borrowers and Display transactions, all these satisfy "Read". <br>
         - Update books, Update Categories, Update Authors and Update Borrowers, all these satisfy "Update". <br>
-        - Delete books, Delete Category, Delete Authors and Delete Borrower all these satisfy "Delete". <br>
+        - Delete books, Delete Category, Delete Authors and Delete Borrower all these satisfy "Delete". <br><br>
       The CI/CD pipeline will be explained later, all the application components are containerised using docker.<br>
       Unit Testing is applied with every push to the github repository using github webhooks to automate the testing process, build and deploy.</p> <br><br>